-Featured Image: And The Migrants Kept Coming 1941 (escaping from National Socialist persecution in Germany) Joseph Lawrence
+Featured Image: And The Migrants Kept Coming 1941 (escaping from National Socialist persecution in Germany) Jacob Lawrence

 Above: New York In Transit Jacob Lawrence 2001